Atlanta Falcons coach Mike Smith wants his team to stop committing penalties.

-The second- and third-string players for Atlanta (No. 13) struggled in the second half for the second straight week.
+The second- and third-string players for Atlanta (No. 13) struggled in the second half for the second straight week, and Smith has seen enough of the penalties.

 Spreading out the offense and connecting with nine different receivers, Ryan completed passes of at least 20 yards to Roddy White, Tony Gonzalez, Julio Jones and Michael Palmer.

-Dalton was 8 of 14 for 125 yards and one TD, a 50-yard pass that star receiver A.J.
-Green caught while running past cornerback Asante Samuel down the right sideline.
+Dalton was 8 of 14 for 125 yards and one TD, a 50-yard pass that Green caught while running past cornerback Asante Samuel down the right sideline.

 Cincinnati's offense began the night with starting running back BenJarvus Green-Ellis out with a foot injury and his top backup, Bernard Scott, sidelined by a sore hand.